joaovitoriasilva/endurain/README.md

 Environemnt variable  | Default value | Optional
 --- | --- | ---
 MY_APP_BACKEND_PROTOCOL* | http | Yes
-MY_APP_BACKEND_HOST** | backend | Yes
+MY_APP_BACKEND_HOST** | localhost:98 | Yes

+*BACKEND_PROTOCOL:
+ - Needs to be https if you want to enable Strava integration
+ - You may need to update this variable based on docker image spin up **BACKEND_HOST:
-*BACKEND_PROTOCOL needs to be https if you want to enable Strava integration **BACKEND_HOST needs to be set and be Internet faced/resolved if you want to enable Strava integration.
-Strava callback relies on this.
+ - Needs to be set and be Internet faced/resolved if you want to enable Strava integration.
+Strava callback relies on this
+ - You may need to update this variable based on docker image spin up

 Frontend dependencies:
  - vue@3.4.24